Debt is dumb, cash is king.”

 “To borrow or not to borrow”, that is the question.

 Kiyosaki says that debts like personal loans and credit cards are bad because they take money out of your pocket.
 Good debts, on the other hand, pay for themselves.
-Debts used to buy income producing assets, for example, bring in more money than the debts takes out.
+Debts used to buy income producing real estate assets, for example, bring in more money than the debts takes out.

 Debt Is Like a Loaded Gun

 I agree with Kiyosaki in part, but I share Ramsey’s extreme caution about the risks of borrowing money.

 I don’t have any personal debt except a house loan, and I’d like that to go away soon.
 But I have chosen to use debt and other forms of leverage in my real estate investing.

 To me borrowing money is like using a loaded gun.
 A gun can be used for productive purposes, like shooting a deer for dinner.

 But the problem is that most people are too careless and do not know how to safely use a gun.
 So most of the time the loaded gun is actually more dangerous than the potential upside of the meal!

 Like a loaded gun, debt used very carefully with very conservative terms can be useful when buying a residence or when buying investment real estate.
 It’s useful because it increases your return and shortens the time to reach your goals.

 My observations, however, have been that most people are not careful or conservative when acquiring debt.
 The end result is that they take on too much risk and build their entire financial structure on a shaky foundation.